Suri312006/undergradthesis/1-introduction.typ

   + They provide direct, kernel-free, access to data.

   + They have a notion of pointers that are tied to the data they represent.

+By defenition, they require the removal of the kernel from the access path.
+This is desirable since it would remove the kernel overhead for data accesses, resulting in pure performance gains for heavy I/O applications.

 // then this paragrapch can focus on why removing the kernel
 // from the access path is a security probjem